-- ♦ Implemented new Community Garden at Open Pantry Community Services Inc. on Spring and School Streets. - Working to build consensus and political will at municipal level for a healthy retail program (with funding) that will support healthy retail projects around the City of Springfield. - Policy systems thinking about food systems and built environmental issues: Have cultivated relationships with a wide range of food access stakeholders including education providers, policy experts and advocates including MPHA and MFSC, and parent organizations working to end hunger and to continue to develop deeper understanding of how to move the work forward. - Springfield Policy Food Council Steering committee member, Coalition to End Hunger member under the food bankof Western Massachusetts. - Have worked on nutrition improvements and quality improvements at food pantry site and participated in discussions around better meeting the needs of pantry clients with pantry site directors. - Pedestrian wayfinding system in down town metro center to encourage walkability. - ♦ Safe Park programming to engage youth in parks in target neighborhood during summer months. - New Mass in Motion Community Group conducting outreach to priority populations to do projects and work directly on public health priorities related to Mass in Motion group is made up of Springfield residents.
+- Implemented new Community Garden at Open Pantry Community Services Inc. on Spring and School Streets. - Working to build consensus and political will at municipal level for a healthy retail program (with funding) that will support healthy retail projects around the City of Springfield. - Policy systems thinking about food systems and built environmental issues: Have cultivated relationships with a wide range of food access stakeholders including education providers, policy experts and advocates including MPHA and MFSC, and parent organizations working to end hunger and to continue to develop deeper understanding of how to move the work forward. - Springfield Policy Food Council Steering committee member, Coalition to End Hunger member under the food bank of Western Massachusetts. - Have worked on nutrition improvements and quality improvements at food pantry site and participated in discussions around better meeting the needs of pantry clients with pantry site directors. - ♦ New Mass in Motion Community Group conducting outreach to priority populations to do projects and work directly on public health priorities related to Mass in Motion group is made up of Springfield residents. - Established Mass in Motion Community group, working directly with residents in priority neighborhoods to design projects and direct the program. - Completed walk audit on Worthington Street and Armory Street to improve pedestrian safety and walkability, in partnership with Walk Massachusetts and Wayfinders. - ♦ Completed Amore Road Walk audit as part of walk audit academy pilot program. - Began designing community food assessment, working to launch in April 2024.